How To Automate Message Sequences

 Step Conditionals

-• For each type of step, you can define conditions that will determine if a step is executed or not. - Adding an if property to a step makes it a conditional step.
+- For each type of step, you can define conditions that will determine if a step is executed or not. - Adding an

-• Properties set in the run context are available for use in these expressions.
+property should be a valid javascript expression that evaluates to a boolean. - Properties set in the run context are available for use in these expressions.

 Example The following send step has a conditional expression that should evaluate to true.
 Therefore, the step will be executed.